ChrisCantrall/ASCII/Rules-Chris-Personal-and-Work.md

 Slow is smooth.
 Smooth is fast.

-The expert did it better.
+The expert did it better than you can.
 (Reminder to not be too smart by requiring 0.20" inspection radius.)

 If you don't do something in house, where do you do it? ... - John Frey, 16 December 2013

 If you think getting it right is expensive, wait and see what happens when you get it wrong. - John Frey, 2013

-You're in charge: if there's something wrong, you probably screwed up a while ago.

 In the absence of information, people make shit up. - Michael Lopp, http://randsinrepose.com/archives/the-rands-test/